-The Compensation Committee approves and grants all equity incentive awards to our Named Executive Officers.
-In general, annual executive compensation determinations are made at the scheduled committee meeting in January or February of each year.
-Equity incentive awards to newly-hired executive officers are generally granted at the first regularly-scheduled Compensation Committee meeting following the individual's date of hire.
-For retention purposes or to reflect changes in responsibilities or similar events or circumstances, the Compensation Committee may grant equity awards to our executive officers at other times during the year.
-The Compensation Committee sets a dollar value for each executive RSU award that is issued as part of our compensation program; the number of RSUs granted is determined on the second business day following the public announcement of our prior fiscal year earnings results based on the closing sale price of our stock on that date.
-We believe that it is appropriate to issue our annual executive equity awards after the annual earnings call, a time when the Board and the executives are not in possession of material nonpublic information about the prior year's financial performance and after the market has had an opportunity to absorb such information.
+The Compensation Committee approves and grants all equity incentive awards to our NEOs.
+In general, annual executive compensation determinations are made at the scheduled Compensation Committee meeting in January or February of each year.
+Equity incentive awards to newly-hired executive officers are generally approved at the first regularly-scheduled Compensation Committee meeting following the individual's date of hire.
+For retention purposes or to reflect changes in responsibilities or similar events or circumstances, the Compensation Committee may approve equity awards to our executive officers at other times during the year.
+The Compensation Committee sets a dollar value for each executive RSU award that is granted as part of our compensation program; the number of RSUs granted is determined on the second business day following the public announcement of our earnings results for the most recently-completed quarter based on the closing sale price of our stock on that date.
+We believe that it is appropriate to grant our annual executive equity awards after such earnings results announcements, a time when the Board and the executives are not in possession of material nonpublic information about the prior quarter's financial performance and after the market has had an opportunity to absorb such information.